alanrogers/eghop/src/index.md

 * Nov 02 [Galtier and Rouselle.
 2020][galtier20:g];
   [bioRxiv version][galtier20:biorxiv];
-  [PCI Evol Biol][galtier20:PCIEvolBiol].
+  [PCI Evol Biol recommendation][galtier20:PCIEvolBiol].
 How much does Ne vary among species?
 Presenter: Nicolas Galtier

   * "We assess the magnitude of variation in drift power among species of animals via its effect on the mutation load. ...
 We estimate